Elektroarzt/simplebus2-mqtt-bridge/README.md

  Topic                        | Values                 | Notes
  ---------------------------- |:----------------------:| ---------------------------------------------------
- SimpleBus/FloorDoor          | ON                     | bell rings on floor door
- SimpleBus/EntryDoor          | ON                     | bell rings on entry door of apartement SimpleBus/Reboot             | ON                     | bridge has booted and is listening SimpleBus/RingToOpenStatus   | ON / OFF               | 'ring to open' status is on or off
+ SimpleBus/FloorDoor          | ON                     | bell rings on floor door of apartement SimpleBus/EntryDoor          | ON                     | bell rings on entry door of building SimpleBus/Reboot             | ON                     | bridge has booted and is listening SimpleBus/RingToOpenStatus   | ON / OFF               | 'ring to open' status is on or off